robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/assignment_1/README.md

 ## Software Architecture and System's Features
 The scenario is represented by a robot, simulating a pet, that interacts with a human and moves in a discrete 2D environment. <br>
 The robot has three possible behaviors: it can Sleep, Play or stay in a Normal state.<br><br>
-In the Normal state the robot has to move randomly.<br>
+In the Normal state the robot has to move randomly.<br><br>
 In the Sleep state the robot chooses a random location and sleep there for a random amount of time.
-Then it will go back in the Normal state.
-The robot can pass to the Spleep state only from the Normal state in a random time instant.<br>
+Then it goes back in the Normal state.
+The robot can pass to the Spleep state only from the Normal state in a random time instant.<br><br>
-In the Play state the robot reaches the User and waits untill it points to a random position.
+In the Play state the robot reaches the User and waits until it points to a random position.
 The robot has to reach the position and then come back to the user.
-The robot can reach the Play state only from the Normal state and only when a "Play" command is recived.<br>
+The robot can reach the Play state only from the Normal state and only when a "Play" command is recived.<br><br>
 The software architecture is composed by four elements:
 IMAGE
 * __User Command__: it represents the user command "play"